kgruiz/chatgpt-queue/CONTRIBUTING.md

 - Add shared logic under `src/lib/` (for example, new UI templates in `src/lib/ui/` or queue/state helpers in `src/lib/state/`).
 - Keep DOM class names centralized in `src/lib/ui/classes.ts` and state events typed in `src/lib/state/events.ts` to avoid drift.

+## Content architecture
+- `src/entrypoints/content.ts` only registers the content script and imports CSS.
+All runtime setup happens in `src/entrypoints/content-runtime.ts` via `bootstrapContent`.
+- `content-runtime` builds a `Context` (state, event emitter, storage manager, queue helpers, platform flags, dispatch helpers, composer root reference, logger), hydrates the conversation snapshot, mounts UI, and installs SPA observers plus a `beforeunload` cleanup that calls each controller’s `dispose`.
+- Controllers live in `src/entrypoints/*-controller.ts` and share types from `src/entrypoints/types.ts`.
+Each `init*Controller` returns a `dispose()` and only receives dependencies through the `Context`.
+- Responsibilities: `composer-controller` handles composer discovery, queueing, attachments, and thinking/model selection; `model-controller` syncs the ChatGPT model switcher and renders the debug popup; `queue-controller` renders queue UI, drag/reorder, pause/collapse, and per-entry controls; `shortcuts` wires keyboard accelerators and integrates with the ChatGPT shortcut helper; `dom-adapters` centralize selectors, visibility checks, and composer lookup.
+- When touching controller boundaries, update the harnesses in `scripts/*-harness.ts` so init/teardown paths keep working.

 ## Submitting changes
 - Use Conventional Commits and keep commits atomic (one logical change per commit).
 - Do not commit generated artifacts (`dist`, `.output`, `node_modules`, zips).
 The `.prettierignore` and `.gitignore` files already exclude them.